Emergent behaviors of discrete Lohe aggregation flows: Discrete Lohe flow on the unit sphere

 \section{Discrete Lohe flow on the unit sphere}

-In this section, we first present a discrete swarm sphere model using the predictor-corrector method and then, we study its emergent dynamics under a suitable framework in terms of system parameters and initial data.
+In this section, we first present the scheme of a discrete Lohe sphere model and then, we study its emergent dynamics under a suitable framework in terms of system parameters and initial data.